 "I did my thesis on fathers and sons who play the blues professionally in Chicago.
-Frankly, at the time, I had no idea how my American Culture degree would be of any practical use once I graduated.
-But, I have found that nearly every endeavor that I have undertaken has been informed by my studies.
+I have found that nearly every endeavor that I have undertaken has been informed by my studies.

 I spent six or so years pursuing a career as a songwriter and recording artist, touring America and learning firsthand about the incredible diversity of experience in the country.
-I have to say that my ability to empathize with the people that I met and saw along the way was absolutely shaped by the cultural studies work I had done at NU.
+My ability to empathize with the people that I met and saw along the way was absolutely shaped by the cultural studies work I had done at NU.

 I took a job with a branding and internet consulting agency based in Rockefeller Center.
 Here again, I found my ability to "read" the changing culture of the go-go Nineties a crucial asset, as I went from copywriter to brand consultant, naming professional, to creative director.